kedNalatacId/alttp_sm_combo_randomizer_rom/README.md

 3. Allow a JSON file for common arguments to avoid repetition
     - asar's location -- doesn't have to be in local dir
     - output file -- it can be placed anywhere on the filesystem
-    - see sample.json for more info
+    - see sample.json and json_config_options.md for more info

 4. Expanded keysanity mode
     - keycards don't have to be on just because keysanity is